The Theory of Generalised Hydrodynamics for the One-dimensional Bose Gas: Experimental Tests and Benchmarks of Generalised Hydrodynamics

 \section{Experimental Tests and Benchmarks of Generalised Hydrodynamics}

-To date, there have been three major experimental tests of GHD \cite{PhysRevLett.122.090601,doi:10.1126/science.abf0147,PhysRevLett.126.090602}.
+To date, there have been four major experimental tests of GHD \cite{GHD_Atom_Chip,Malvania2021GHD,Moller2021Extension,Cataldini2022Emergent}.
 These have all been within the context of 1D Bose gases confined to highly anisotropic trapping potentials as to realise the Lieb-Liniger model.
-In this section, we outline two of these experiments \cite{PhysRevLett.122.090601,doi:10.1126/science.abf0147} and their descriptions via GHD, while the third experiment \cite{PhysRevLett.126.090602} was already mentioned in Section \ref{sec:Dimensional_crossover} in the context of dimensional crossover in quasi-1D Bose gases.
+In this section, we outline two of these experiments \cite{GHD_Atom_Chip,Malvania2021GHD} and their descriptions via GHD, while the other two experiments \cite{Moller2021Extension,Cataldini2022Emergent} have already been mentioned in Section \ref{sec:Dimensional_crossover} in the context of dimensional crossover in quasi-1D Bose gases.